 In this section we propose a computationally efficient method of incorporating the UWA link model described in the previous section into network simulations with potentially hundreds or thousands of links that must be modeled (the maximum number of links is N(N-1)/2, i.e. proportional to N^2 , where N is the number of nodes).
-The key idea of our approach is to separate the channel simulation from the network simulation as depicted in the block diagram in Fig. 16.
-In this way, the channel data is generated separately via an extensive series of BELLHOP simulations, but is then used in the network simulations via the pre-generated look-up table (e.g. saved as a CSV file) at a negligible computational cost.
-The key additional parameter required for SNR calculations within the network simulator is the ambient noise power for the given frequency bandwidth, that can be calculated using the calc ambient noise function which implements the noise model described in Subsection IV-G.
+The key idea of our approach is to separate the channel simulation from the network simulation as depicted in the block diagram in Fig. 14.
+In this way, the channel data is generated separately via an extensive series of beam tracing simulations, but is then used in the network simulations via the pre-generated look-up table (e.g. saved as a CSV file) at a negligible computational cost.
+In particular, we propose the following channel metrics, particularly relevant to the network protocol design, to be saved in a look-up table for every link in the network: